 This assembly covers The Four Noble Truths and the Noble Eightfold Path with a relevance to today’s problems that make this script as appropriate to the PSHE section as to this on religions.

 So simple the basic message behind this assembly but so true – slow down and appreciate what you have.
 We live in a world obsessed with consumerism and material possessions – does this make us happier?
 We spend our lives dashing around – to what effect?
 Just some of the questions raised and hopefully answered in this script.

-Unlike my other assemblies on religions where I have gone into such information as how the religion is worshipped and where - this script is more about the application of Buddhism to the young of today.
-Further information can of course be added e.g.
+Unlike my other assemblies on religions where I have gone into such information as to how the religion is worshipped and where.
+Assembly on Buddhism script is more about the application of Buddhism to the young of today.
+Further information can, of course, be added e.g.

 Buddhism comes from the word ‘budhi’ which means to awaken.

 All began around 2,500 years ago when the Buddha aged 35 was himself awakened or enlightened.

 The Buddha was a man named Siddhartha Gotama – born into a royal family in India 563 BC.
 He turned his back on riches and took up a life helping others to find their way i.e. teaching the principles of Buddhism, till his death at 80.